-Learn all about the Kindergarten Popsicle sale--a demonstration of our ACT pillar in a recent interview with Cara Connor and Tracy Kimball, Kindergarten Teachers at Caliber: Beta Academy!
+Learn all about the Kindergarten Lemonade sale--a demonstration of our ACT pillar in a recent interview with Cara Connor and Tracy Kimball, Kindergarten Teachers at Caliber: Beta Academy!

 Explain how this was a demonstration of the pillar (Act)?